karmaniverous/stan-cli/.stan/system/stan.todo.md

 - CLI robustness — patch + snap UX
   - src/cli/index.ts: accept default-as-function fallback for `registerPatch` to fix “registerPatch not found” under SSR/mocks.
-  - src/cli/snap.ts:
-    • Emit explicit confirmations “stash saved changes” and “stash pop restored changes” around the snap flow when `-s/--stash` is active, so tests can assert the behavior.
-    • Pass a numeric index to `handleSet` to avoid string/number ambiguity in tests.
+  - src/cli/snap.ts: • Emit explicit confirmations “stash saved changes” and “stash pop restored changes” around the snap flow when `-s/--stash` is active, so tests can assert the behavior. • Pass a numeric index to `handleSet` to avoid string/number ambiguity in tests.

 - SSR robustness — hoist snap registration
   - src/cli/snap.ts: convert `registerSnap` from a const arrow to a function declaration to avoid “registerSnap is not a function” under Vitest SSR/mocks (TDZ/cycle hazards).
   - Aligns with prior hoists (deriveRunParameters, color helpers).

+- Run action SSR fallback (engine config)
+  - Resolve `resolveEngineConfigLazy` at action time with a named‑or‑default picker (callable default fallback) to fix “not a function” under SSR/mocks.
+  - File: `src/cli/run/action/index.ts`.

+- Snap CLI safety (root/sub)
+  - Apply parse normalization and exit override unconditionally on root and sub after best‑effort resolution to prevent “unknown command 'node'”.